ihsotas0/Interfaced/worldbuilding/groups.pickerism.md

 of 10 seconds!

-Using this information, a reasonable decrease in the death rate (more specifically, the rate of change of this decrease) as the Great Purge came to a close can be calculated.
+Now a reasonable decrease in the death rate (more specifically, the rate of change of this decrease) as the Great Purge came to a close can be calculated.
 Choosers emerged when the Oracles gave news of a drastic increase in the Picker time from the consistent 8000 years.
 Every year, the new Picker time was 100 years greater.
-This means that the rate of change of
-$t_p$ is 100 seconds per second.
+This means that the rate of change of $t_p$ is 100 seconds per second.
 So, to calculate $D''(t)$,

 $$ t_p(t) = \gamma_p D'(t)^{-1} $$